 The Lowdown On UVA And UVB Rays

 The sun has two types of rays that reach the earth: UVA and UVB.
-You can blame UVB rays for your sunburns and UVA rays for your wrinkles.
+You can blame UVB rays for your sunburns and UVA rays for your wrinkles and age spots.

-While UVA rays penetrate below the skin, UVB rays affect the top of your skin.
+While UVA rays are longer and can penetrate below the skin, the shorter UVB rays affect the top of your skin.
 Offering the right protection against both is the best way to prevent sun damage.